apache/mxnet/docs/tutorials/basic/data.md

 os.system('python %s/tools/im2rec.py --list=1 --recursive=1 --shuffle=1 --test-ratio=0.2 data/caltech data/101_ObjectCategories'%MXNET_HOME)
 ```

-The resulting [list file](./data/caltech_train.lst) is in the format `index\t(one or more label)\tpath`.
+The resulting list file (./data/caltech_train.lst) is in the format `index\t(one or more label)\tpath`.
 In this case there is only one label for each image but you can modify the list to add in more for multi label training.

 Then we can use this list to create our record io file: